 Sunday—Pizza (variety of meat, cheese and vegetarian)

 Monday—From Taco del Mar: A variety of Mexican dishes

 Tuesday—From the Emerald Chinese Restaurant: A variety of Chinese dishes

 Wednesday—From Subway: Sandwiches (many varieties of meat and vegetarian)

 (Wednesday Dinner will be Barbecue Picnic and Games at Reaney Park (Day campers are included, no additional cost).
-Menu: vegetarian hot dogs, regular hot dogs, hamburgers, veggie burgers, chips, vegetables and dip, watermelon, cookies.
+Menu: vegetarian hot dogs, regular hot dogs, hamburgers, veggie burgers, vegetables and dip, watermelon, cookies.

 Thursday—From Basilio’s: spaghetti and meatballs, spaghetti with marinara sauce (no meat), chicken Caesar Salad, Italian cob salad (no meat), sesame breaded ginger chicken salad, bread sticks.

 If you think you may want snacks, please bring them.